romanvoyt/soccerAppv2/README.md

-# soccerAppv2
+# soccerApp

-Upgraded second project on Android Basics by Google Nanodegree Program
+This is a simple application which was made as a part of Android Basics by Google Nanodegree Program.